MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 💰 OLD – Pricing and Inventory Efficiency

-Key observations
+**🔍 Key observations**

-Pricing indicators show moderate adjustments in order to support sell-through of older collections.
+Pricing indicators show moderate adjustments to support sell through of older collections.

-- Average selling price increased +16.6%
+- Average selling price increased by +16.6%
-- Average purchase price increased +8.6%
+- Average purchase price increased by +8.6%

 Resale improved slightly:

 - 5% → 7%

-Weeks of stock decreased from 19 to 12 weeks, indicating gradual reduction of remaining inventory.
+Weeks of stock decreased from 19 to 12 weeks, indicating a gradual reduction of remaining inventory.

 **💡 Commercial insight**

-The improvement in resale and reduction in weeks of stock suggests that the company is successfully managing the clearance process of older collections.
+The increase in resale and reduction in weeks of stock suggest that the company is effectively managing the clearance of older collections.

 ![country_old_3](./images/country_old_3.png)

 📈 Country – Total Season Performance

-Key observations
+**🔍 Key observations**

-The total season results confirm strong growth in the Country assortment:
+The total season results show strong growth in the Country assortment:

-- Sales volume increased 40,555 → 68,892 units (+70%)
+- Sales volume increased from 40,555 to 68,892 units (+70%)
-- Gross sales increased +38%
+- Gross sales increased by +38%
-- Margin value increased +2%
+- Margin value increased by +2%

-Despite strong sales growth, margin percentage decreased from 28% to 21% (-7 pp).
+Despite strong sales growth, margin % decreased from 28% to 21% (-7 pp).

-This decline indicates stronger price competition and promotional pricing in order to support demand growth.
+This suggests stronger price competition and promotional pricing to support demand growth.

 **💡 Commercial insight**

-The Country assortment significantly increased its contribution to total sales, suggesting that locally sourced products became an important demand driver during the season.
+The Country assortment significantly increased its share of total sales, suggesting that locally sourced products became an important demand driver during the season.

 📈 OLD – Total Season Performance

-Key observations
+**🔍 Key observations**

-Total seasonal performance confirms the ongoing inventory reduction strategy for previous collections.
+The total season results confirm an ongoing inventory reduction strategy for previous collections.

-- Sales volume decreased 23,447 → 17,283 units (-26%)
+- Sales volume decreased from 23,447 to 17,283 units (-26%)
-- Gross sales decreased -13%
+- Gross sales decreased by -13%

 However:

-- Margin value increased +8%
+- Margin value increased by +8%
-- Margin percentage improved 19% → 24% (+5 pp)
+- Margin % improved from 19% to 24% (+5 pp)

 This suggests that despite lower sales volumes, the remaining assortment is being sold with improved profitability.

 **💡 Commercial insight**

-The OLD assortment is being successfully reduced while maintaining margin performance, indicating effective stock clearance management.
+The OLD assortment is being reduced while maintaining margin performance, indicating effective stock clearance.

 **📊 Final Business Insights**